 How to Edit Azure Portal Dashboard

-Now, if you want to add tiles, resize or edit any property of the tiles or even you want to rearrange the tiles then you can do that following the below instructions.
+Now, if you want to add tiles, resize or edit any property of the tiles, or even rearrange the tiles, you can do that by following the instructions below.

 Adding a new tile to the existing dashboard